nikolamilisavic/in-video-ads/README.md

 ## In Video Ads
 This library can be used for display ads/ banners in videos.
 Depends only on jQuery.
 In order to use this library all what you need to do is to include plugin and create inVideoAdOptions object with configuration properties.
+Library will detect video and inject banner by respecting player states (PLAY, PAUSE, END).

 ## Configuration properties
 - title: Presents text which will be shown above the banner